pandaproject/panda/docs/manual_imports.rst

   - date
   - time

 When defining a schema override file, it's a good idea to test a smaller sample of data to ensure you have the correct column names and data types.
+PANDA will often guess the right data type for a column based on a sampling of data.
+However, this may not always work as expected, such as a salary field prefixed with a dollar sign (PANDA will treat this as a string rather than interpreting it as a float).

+Experimenting with a subset of data will help identify such issues and suggest potential pre-processing steps that might be necessary prior to final import (e.g. stripping a leading dollar sign from a currency field).

-Once you've ironed out the kinks using a smaller data slice, you can then apply the schema overrides to the full data set.
+Once you've ironed out such kinks on the smaller data slice, you can apply the schema overrides to the full data set.

 Below is a sample data set and schema override file.

 .. code-block:: bash

     # my_sample_data.csv
     name,birthdate,salary,zip
     John,1990-01-01,55000,20007
     Jane,1989-01-01,65000,20007

 The related schema override file (below) would add indexes on *birthdate*, *salary* and *zip*.

 .. code-block:: bash

     # schema_overrides.csv
     birthdate,
     salary,
     zip,unicode

-Note that PANDA is smart enough to guess the correct data types for birthdate and salary, so we leave that column blank for those fields.
-However, we explicitly specifiy *unicode* for zip code to ensure it is treated as a string.
+In this example, PANDA correctly assigns data types for *birthdate* and *salary*, so we can leave the data type column blank for those fields.
+However, we explicitly specify *unicode* for zip code to ensure it is treated as a string rather than an integer.